Sargoman/Resume/README.md

 # SAURAV GUPTA
 #### Contact No: +91 8851994108
-#### sauravgupta02oct@gmail.com
+#### Email: sauravgupta02oct@gmail.com

 ##### About Me
 Since beginning my journey as Web Developer nearly 2 Years ago.
 I’ve done remote work for agencies, consulted for start-up and collaborated with talented people to create digital products for both Business and Consumer use.

-Objective
+##### Objective
 To build my career with the organization that will treat my skills and abilities as an asset and always willing to improve skills in order to achieve individual and organizational goals.

 ##### Professional Experience Summary
 Having 2 years of IT industry experience in Website Development.
 I’ve one-year experience as Web developer in Synk Synergy Pvt.
 Ltd (Sept 2018 to Sept 2019).
 1 Year experience as Process Associate in Compotent Software Pvt.
 Ltd (Jan 2017 to Jan 2018).

 ##### Technical Skills